tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 Each baker has its own configuration and policy.
 A payment system should be flexible enough to cover needs of bakers.
 The application uses a yaml file for loading baker specific configurations.

-An example configuration file is present in the repository.
+Configuration tool can be used to create baking configuration file interactively.
+Also an example configuration file is present under examples directory.
 For more information on configuration details please see our wiki page: https://github.com/habanoz/tezos-reward-distributor/wiki/Configuration

-TRD is designed to work as a deamon.
+TRD is designed to work as a linux service.
 It expects use of tezos signer for encrypted payment accounts.
 Unencrypted payment accounts can be used without tezos signer.
 If a payment account is encrypted and not configured to be signed by tezos signer, TRD will freeze.
 For more information on payment addresses please refer to our wikipage: https://github.com/habanoz/tezos-reward-distributor/wiki/Payment-Address

 ### Linux Service